PC 666 Wobbler Amended by Prop 47 in 2014

 PC 666

-Prop 47 can reduce a qualifying prior 666 to misdemeanor.
-However, immigration authorities will assert they cannot give effect to a Prop 47 redesignation as a misdemeanor.1See discussion in Velasquez-Rios v.
+Prop 47.
+Assume that immigration authorities will not give effect to a Prop 47 redesignation as a misdemeanor.1See United States v.
+Diaz, 838 F.3d 968, 975 (9th Cir.
+2016), which declined to give effect to a Prop 47 reduction on the grounds that a state criminal reform statute that purports to retroactively change a previously final conviction will not be given effect under federal law.
+This was cited in Velasquez-Rios v.
 Wilkinson, 988 F.3d 1081 (9th Cir.
-2021), declining to give effect to the retroactivity clause in Pen C § 18.5(a) because federal law will not give effect to a state criminal reform statute that purports to retroactively change a previously final conviction.
-It relied on United States v.
-Diaz, 838 F.3d 968, 975 (9th Cir.
-2016), which declined to give effect to a Prop 47 reduction.
+2021), which declined to give effect to the retroactivity clause in PC 18.5(a) for federal immigration purposes for the same reason.
 One can argue that if the property offense at issue also is a wobbler, the reduction should be given federal effect because from its inception the wobbler had the potential to be a misdemeanor.
 At the same time as pursuing that argument, seek PCR.
 See discussion in Velasquez-Rios at pp 1087-88 of Garcia-Lopez v.
 Ashcroft, 33 F.3d 334 F.3d 840, 846 (9th Cir.
 2003), overruled in part by Ceron v.
 Holder, 747 F.3d 773, 778 (9th Cir.
 2014).